19hours/sg-statutes/Acts/Income Tax Act.md

 “concessionary income” means income that is subject to tax at a concessionary rate of tax;

-“concessionary rate of tax” has the same meaning as in section 14C;
+“concessionary rate of tax” has the same meaning as in section 14C in force immediately before the date the Income Tax (Amendment No. 3) Act 2016 is published in theGazette;

+[Act 34 of 2016 wef 29/12/2016]

 “normal income” means income that is subject to tax at the rate of tax specified in section 43(1)(a).